patternandfind/patternandfind/src/posts/2021-08-08-please-flourish.md

 >"Decolonization looks like doing the work to find out who you are, where you came from, and committing to build communities that work together to collectively create a more sustainable and just future.
 And finally, decolonization looks like celebrating who we are and connecting with the unique knowledge that we each bring to this time and that we need to solve the problems that are laid out in front of us."
 (Sanchez 2019)

-Through pattern + find I am hoping to do decolonial, genealogical healing work.
-To remember and from that place of memory, come together to ask how I can work in community to collectively create new futures.
+Through pattern + find I am hoping to do decolonial,  healing work through genealogical research and personal record-keeping.
+To remember and from that place of memory, ask how I can work in community to collectively create new futures.
 It is a place, also to celebrate and share the unique gifts my partner and I have, and to apply them to the problems in front of us.

 ## Some future plans for pattern + find